-4.13 Installation of the first level of internal bracing provides a check on both the accuracy of fabrication and alignment of the foundation piers and anchor bolts.
-Figs. 5 and 6 illustrate three types of internal bracing which are used in the B Self-Supporting Tower.
+4.12 Installation of the first level of internal bracing provides a check on both the accuracy of fabrication and alignment of the foundation piers and anchor bolts.
+Fig. 6 and 7 illustrate types of internal bracing which are used in the E Self-Supporting Tower.
 Internal bracing in the horizontal plane is all that is required to determine whether the tower can be trued up.
-Erectors vary somewhat in their procedure as to just when they start installing internal bracing.
-In general, it seems desirable to install the first level of internal bracing as soon as possible.
+In general, it seems desirable to install the first level of internal bracing as soon as possible, however, procedures could vary according to the erectors.

-4.14 For either type of bracing shown in Fig. 5,

-some difficulty will usually be experienced in installing the second diagonal or completing the square formed by joining the midpoints of the sides.
-The tower cross section tends to "parallelogram" until the internal bracing is installed to square it up.
+4.13 For either type of bracing shown, some difficulty will usually be experienced in completing the square formed by joining the midpoints of the sides.
+The tower cross section tends to form a parallelogram until the internal bracing is installed to square it up.
 Some forcing is to be expected, but deformation of members (buckling or bending) should not be permitted.
-Usually the square or the "x" can be completed without too much difficulty by adjusting the position of the steel wedges under the base shoes.
+Usually the square can be completed without too much difficulty by adjusting the position of the steel wedges under the base shoes.